Nothing216/Notes/School/New stuff i should remember/Chem/Chemistry.md

 first mini jump because e- removed from inner subshell (lower energy level, less shielding so more energy needed). from 5-6 the gradient is less as the increase in energy is not as much as 4-5. increase in energy due to subshell>increase in energy due to a more positive atom
 ### Period 3
 - $$Al_2Cl_6{(s)} \xrightarrow[Just\ Sublimes]{heat} Al_2Cl_6(g) \xrightarrow{more\ heat}AlCl_3(g) $$
-- Al2Cl6 makes pH of water 4 when added as HCl(g) is produced
+- Al2Cl6 makes pH of water 4 due to 3+ charge
+- Al2Cl6 produces HCl when added to water
 - $$Al_2O_3\ +\ 2NaOH \rightarrow \ NaAlO_2\ +\ H_2O$$
 - $$Al_2O_3\ +\ 2NaOH\ +\ 3H_2O\ \rightarrow\ 2NaAl(OH)_4 $$
 - $$\ce{ZnO + 2NaOH -> Na2ZnO2 + H2O}$$